ZcashFoundation/frost/rfcs/0001-messages.md

 /// The data required to serialize `frost::SigningPackage`.
 ///
 /// The aggregator decides what message is going to be signed and
-/// sends it to each participant with all the commitments collected. struct messages::SigningPackage {
+/// sends it to each signer with all the commitments collected. struct messages::SigningPackage {
     /// The message to be signed: `frost::SigningPackage.message`
     message: Vec<u8>,